 - Professional photographer/videographer/web designer

-My work has been published in the Philadelphia Inquirer, Vice Munchies, All About Beer, Craft Beer + Brewing and Edible Philly.
+My writing and photography has been published in the Philadelphia Inquirer, Vice Munchies, All About Beer, Craft Beer + Brewing and Edible Philly.
 I grew up in New York City, then adopted Philly as my new hometown.

 Back in 1997, I founded a photo-video firm called Imagic Digital with my husband, Mark Henninger.